run-llama/create-llama/README.md

 ## What you'll get

+- A set of pre-configured use cases to get you started, e.g. Agentic RAG, Data Analysis, Report Generation, etc.
 - A Next.js-powered front-end using components from [shadcn/ui](https://ui.shadcn.com/).
 The app is set up as a chat interface that can answer questions about your data or interact with your agent
-- Your choice of 3 back-ends:
+- Your choice of two back-ends:
   - **Next.js**: if you select this option, you’ll have a full-stack Next.js application that you can deploy to a host like [Vercel](https://vercel.com/) in just a few clicks.
 This uses [LlamaIndex.TS](https://www.npmjs.com/package/llamaindex), our TypeScript library.
-  - **Express**: if you want a more traditional Node.js application you can generate an Express backend.
-This also uses LlamaIndex.TS.
-  - **Python FastAPI**: if you select this option, you’ll get a backend powered by the [llama-index Python package](https://pypi.org/project/llama-index/), which you can deploy to a service like Render or fly.io.
+  - **Python FastAPI**: if you select this option, you’ll get a separate backend powered by the [llama-index Python package](https://pypi.org/project/llama-index/), which you can deploy to a service like [Render](https://render.com/) or [fly.io](https://fly.io/).
+The separate Next.js front-end will connect to this backend.
-- The back-end has two endpoints (one streaming, the other one non-streaming) that allow you to send the state of your chat and receive additional responses
+- Each back-end has two endpoints:
+  - One streaming chat endpoint, that allow you to send the state of your chat and receive additional responses
-- You add arbitrary data sources to your chat, like local files, websites, or data retrieved from a database.
-- Turn your chat into an AI agent by adding tools (functions called by the LLM).
+  - One endpoint to upload private files which can be used in your chat
 - The app uses OpenAI by default, so you'll need an OpenAI API key, or you can customize it to use any of the dozens of LLMs we support.

 Here's how it looks like: